Co-Optimizing Distributed Energy Resources in Linear Complexity under Net Energy Metering: Benefits of Co-optimization

 For simplicity, we assume that the prosumer has a single flexible demand ($K=1$) with utility function $U_t(\cdot)$ and marginal utility $L_t(\cdot) = \nabla U_t(\cdot)$.
 The storage is assumed to be lossless, \ie $\tau=\rho=1$, and the consumption limits constraint in (\ref{subeq:DeviceConstraint}) is ignored.
 Let $u_t^\ast:=(d_t^\ast,e_t^\ast)$ be the optimal consumption and storage decisions in interval $t$.

-The red line in Fig.~\ref{fig:optNetConsdecision} shows the threshold structures of the optimal scheduling policy, a special case Theorem~\ref{thm:OptSD}.
+The red line in Fig.~\ref{fig:optNetConsdecision} shows the threshold structures in Theorem \ref{thm:Myopic}.
 The reason behind the three zone structure is that the condition $\pi^-_t \le \gamma \le\pi^+_t$ makes exporting DER to the grid less attractive than using DER to gain more surplus through consumption or storing renewable for future use.
 The increasing $g_t$ is used with a priority order: 1) offset the consumption to reduce payment, 2) charge the battery, and, 3) export to the grid if there is still excess power left.

-The black and blue lines of Fig.~\ref{fig:optNetConsdecision} show the structure of the optimal prosumer decisions on consumption and storage operation, respectively.
+The black and blue lines of Fig.~\ref{fig:optNetConsdecision} depicts the optimal consumption and storage decisions, respectively.
 The intuitions of these decisions over the three zones are explained next.